 \subsection{Localization and Mapping}

-We use the forward facing depth camera of the A1 robot to perceive the terrain and navigate it, which makes it challenging to pick feasible footsteps for hind limbs.
-This requires building a local map of the robot by fusing a history of depth images that the robot sees as well as the estimate of its own inertial pose in order to build a local map of the terrain around the robot.
+We use a forward facing depth camera to perceive the terrain, which makes it challenging to pick feasible footsteps for hind limbs.
+This requires building a local map of the robot by fusing a history of depth images that the robot sees, as well as the estimate of its own inertial pose in order to build a local map of the terrain around the robot.
 We fuse two libraries to achieve this:

-\textbf{Localization}: We implement contact-aided invariant EKF from \cite{hartley2020contact} to localize the quadrupedal A1 robot in the world.
+\textbf{Localization}: We implement contact-aided invariant EKF from \cite{hartley2020contact} to localize the robot in the world.
 The binary contact information, required by the EKF, is obtained through contact force sensors located at the feet.

-\textbf{Mapping}: We utilize the probabilistic robot-centric mapping framework developed in \cite{Fankhauser2018ProbabilisticTerrainMapping,Fankhauser2014RobotCentricElevationMapping} to obtain a local height-map of the terrain around the robot.
+\textbf{Mapping}: We utilize the probabilistic robot-centric mapping framework developed in \cite{Fankhauser2018ProbabilisticTerrainMapping,Fankhauser2014RobotCentricElevationMapping} to obtain a height-map of the terrain.
 Localization estimates from the EKF and depth images from the robot camera are fused by the mapper to build a local map around the robot.
-We distinguish between steppable and un-steppable terrain based on the height and normal direction and add a 5cm threshold at the edges between these regions to account for inaccuracies in the foot placement controller and state estimation.
+We distinguish between stepable and un-stepable terrain based on the height and normal direction and add a 5cm threshold at the edges between these regions to account for inaccuracies in the foot placement controller and state estimation.
 The local map based on previously observed depth images is used for picking footholds for the hind limbs, eliminating the issue of lack of perception towards the back of the robot.
 In the future, this localization and mapping framework can be replaced by learning-based approaches, which can automatically build a history of feasible footholds.